Pilgrim of Hope (18-24 August)

 Venerable Margaret Sinclair Pilgrimage

 This annual event takes place at St Patrick's in The Cowgate, Edinburgh, on Sunday 21 September 2025.
 This year we mark the centenary of her death.
-Schedule to follow.
+Schedule below.

 Explore the profound presence of God in every aspect of your life.